NxPKG/khulnasoft-docs/content/client-ip-geolocation/_index.md

 {{<Aside type="note">}}

-Client IP Geolocation is different from the <strong>Cloudflare IP Geolocation</strong> setting in the <strong>Network</strong> app.
-For more details about Cloudflare IP Geolocation — which helps you capture country codes for visitors — refer to [our Support documentation](/support/network/configuring-ip-geolocation/).
+Client IP Geolocation is different from the <strong>Khulnasoft IP Geolocation</strong> setting in the <strong>Network</strong> app.
+For more details about Khulnasoft IP Geolocation — which helps you capture country codes for visitors — refer to [our Support documentation](/support/network/configuring-ip-geolocation/).

 {{</Aside>}}